wdporter/i-am-that-vuepress/glossary/readme.md

 **<em>samadhi</em>**&ensp;superconscious state, profound meditation, trance, rapturous absorption.
 A practice of *yoga* in which the seeker (*sadhaka*) becomes one with the object of his meditation (*sadhya*), thus attaining unqualified bliss. “*Samadhi* is a state in which you transcend the bounds of your body, mind and self-identity, and merge into an undifferentiated unity with all that is”.

-**<em>samskara:</em>**&ensp;“imprints left on the subconscious by experiënces in past lives or the present life and which determine and condition one’s desires and actions”.
+**<em>samskara:</em>**&ensp;“imprints left on the subconscious by experiences in past lives or the present life and which determine and condition one’s desires and actions”.
 Mental impression, memory.
 Also called *vasana*, residual impression.

 **<em>samvid:</em>**&ensp;true Awareness.